V-Sekai/manuals/decisions/20221019-develop-a-replication-sync-for-100-000-entities.md

 ## Describe the proposed option and how it helps to overcome the problem or limitation

- We can track the entity's visibility and habe a packed byte array per frame.
+ We can track the entity's visibility and have a packed byte array per frame.

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams